Bank Reconciliation: A Simple Guide for Small Businesses

 Here is a bank reconciliation process to help you reconcile to your bank statement:

-- Check that the opening cash balance is the same as the bank
+• Check that the opening balance of the records is the same as the bank statement

-If there is any difference, check through again, it is sometimes easy to miss small mistakes.
-It is sometimes helpful to work out how much the difference is so it is easier to track down.
+If there is any discrepancy, review it again; it is sometimes easy to overlook small mistakes.
+It is sometimes helpful to determine the exact amount of the difference, making it easier to identify and address.
 To do this, take the balance from the reconciled statement and deduct the balance as per the bank.

 Free Bank Reconciliation Statement in Excel